 Alnwick Castle

-Pop into the White Swan in Alnwick for a pre-dinner drink – the unlikely resting place for interiors from the Titanic‘s sister ship.
-Some of the Olympic‘s fittings were bought by the pub’s owner when it was dismantled in the 1930s.
-The two ships were almost identical so it’s the nearest you can get to being on board the Titanic, with the ship restaurant’s revolving door, its grand oak staircase and wood panels and stained glass from the first-class lounge.
+Later call into the White Swan in Alnwick for a pre-dinner drink.
+This pub is the unlikely resting place for interiors from the Titanic’s sister ship.
+Some of the RMS Olympic’s fittings were bought by the pub’s owner when she was dismantled in the 1930s.

-The head back to Anwick Gardens for dinner at the Treehouse Restaurant, set among the branches in one of the world’s largest treehouses (make sure to book in advance).
 Climb up through wobbly bridges and twisting tree trunks into a magical woodland wonderland which is draped in fairy lights.
-The menu features local fish, meat and seafood – and don’t miss the ‘Deadly Jane’ cocktails, created by the Duchess of Northumberland.
+The menu features local meat, fish and seafood – and don’t miss the ‘Deadly Jane’ cocktails, created by the Duchess of Northumberland.

 The Treehouse Restaurant